Chapter 3.124 Portland Bureau of Emergency Management

 3.124.090 Neighborhood Emergency Team Leaders.

-1. A. All NET members shall be immediately responsible to a team leader and thereafter the Director.
-The Director may dismiss or remove a NET Leader.
+1. A. All NET members will be immediately responsible to a team leader and thereafter the Director.
+Subject to the approval of the City Administrator, the Director may dismiss or remove a NET Leader.

 2. B. NET leaders may designate one assistant for each five NET members or fraction thereof for purposes of maintaining adequate supervision of NET members during training or deployment.